Dorinetk/employeetracker/README.md

 ## Usage

-The user of the app can: \n
+The user of the app can:

   * Add departments, roles, employees